richard21a/cse15l-lab-reports/lab-report-1-week-2.md

 # Step 5: Setting up ssh keys

 Notice that we have to put in our password whenever we log into ssh or put a file in.
 There is a way to bypass this and that is by setting up ssh keys.
+One important note for Windows users is to first open a powershell window as administrator.
 The process of achieving this is shown below:

+`ssh-keygen -t ed25519`, `Get-Service ssh-agent`, `Start-Service ssh-agent`, and `ssh-add` commands are used to generate a key in the client.

 ![Image](keygen.png)

+We then connect the key to the server with the following command: `scp ~/.ssh/id_ed25519.pub cs15lwi22aav@ieng6.ucsd.edu:~/.ssh/authorized_keys`

 ![Image](keygen2.png)

 # Part 6: Optimize remote setting: